gavinggordon/assetinc/README.md

 [![Build Status](https://travis-ci.org/gavinggordon/assetinc.svg?branch=master)](https://travis-ci.org/gavinggordon/AssetInc)

-This class (GGG\AssetInc\AssetInc) provides a simple and quick way to include/add JS or CSS assets to an HTML document.
+This class (GGG\AssetInc\AssetInc) provides a simple and quick way to include/add JS or CSS assets to an HTML document's head and/or body.

 ## Installation